mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/database-file-base.md

 ---
 title: DatabaseFileBase class
-description: Common base class for Database data files, single format and multiformat.
-It contains methods common to both kinds.
+description: "Common base class for Database data files, single format and multiformat.
+It contains methods common to both kinds. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Common base class for Database data files, single format and multiformat.
 It contains methods common to both kinds.